A Revolutionary Approach To Learning Elite Sprinting Technique

 Learn the lessons of a lifetime from a coach and athlete who have been where you are.

-Coaching Insight: Go deeper into the technique and develop a true understanding of how it all fits together.
-You’ll gain additional insight on sprinting technique and the methodology taught throughout the course as well as topics like sprinter evaluation, the most common sprinting mistakes, training the mind for success and more.
+Coaching Insight: Go deeper into the sprinting technique and develop a true understanding of how it all fits together.
+You’ll gain additional insight into the methodology taught throughout the course with topics such as technique evaluation, the most common sprinting mistakes, training the mind for success, and more.

-Athlete Insight: Get an athlete perspective on learning drills and technique from Olympian Jeremy Dodson.
-Hear the stories behind Jeremy’s struggles and triumphs going from an elite high school sprinter to a professional track and field athlete
+Athlete Insight: Get an athlete’s perspective on learning sprinting drills and technique from Olympian Jeremy Dodson.
+Hear the stories behind Jeremy’s struggles and triumphs, progressing from an elite high school sprinter to a professional track and field athlete.

 WHAT COACHES & ATHLETES ARE SAYING